 46-0-0 Fertilizer must be handled with extreme caution, because it is a fertilizer with high, mostly nitrogen content.

 In this post, we’ll cover what 46-0-0 Fertilizer is, its composition, its advantages, and disadvantages, how to use it, its types, and the best times to apply it to your farm, lawn, or garden for the best results.
+One more popular fertilizer is the 0-0-60 one which is highly recommended for various occasions.
 Keep reading to learn all about it.

 - What Is 46-0-0 Fertilizer?